 - Cut out or avoid smoking and alcohol consumption.
 Smoking can speed up the progression of the disease and alcohol can impair the nervous system and interact with MS medications in harmful ways.

 - Acknowledge and address the emotional side of the condition.
 Diagnosis of any chronic condition is a lot to process.
 Seeking mental support from either family, friends, other people with MS, or a healthcare professional can help an individual navigate the more difficult or restrictive parts of the condition.
+Find support from others who know what it is like to live with MS through resources such as MS Healthline.
+This free app provides support through one-on-one conversations and live group discussions with people who have the condition.
+The app is available to download on iPhone or Android.

 - MS can be hard to understand.
 Share details about the condition with those who are close to you.
 Let them know more information as you feel comfortable.
 Strong relationships make for a strong support network.
 Every person with MS feels differently about sharing news of the condition.